hackyon/CanvasCapture/README.md

 License
 --------------------------------------
 The source is freely available under the terms of the MIT License.
+However, ffmpeg (with the necessary codecs) is under the LGPL license.

 Feel free to download, modify, and use for personal or commercial projects.
 I would appreciate a pingback if you find the project useful, but it's certainly not required.